Commemoration ceremony, Myall Creek Massacre Memorial, Bingara, New South Wales, Australia, 10 June 2017 Photo: Jane Morrison

 Types of memorials

-While memorials are often statues or monuments, they can come in many different forms such as avenues, books, films, gardens, graves, paintings, plaques, poetry, roads, song or sites.
-Some memorials commemorate Aboriginal peoples who inhabited certain places before the arrival of colonists in 1788, but do not honour those who gave their lives in the defence of homelands from 1788 onwards.
-Examples of types of memorials follow.
+While memorials are often statues or monuments, they can come in many different forms such as avenues, books, films, gardens, graves, paintings, plaques, poetry, roads, song, or sites.
+Some memorials only commemorate First Nations peoples who inhabited certain places before the arrival of colonists in 1788, but do not necessarily honour those who gave their lives in the defence of homelands from 1788 onwards.
+Examples follow of types of memorials, some of which do commemorate those who gave their lives defending Country.
+Some memorials listed also commemorate non-First Nations people who died in conflicts, that have taken place on Australian soil, between colonists and First Nations.

 Queensland